Skip to main content

 • Rotate it periodically if you suspect compromise

-Your API Token is available separately in API settings:
+Your API Key is available separately in the Kagi API dashboard:

 1. Log into Kagi at kagi.com

-3. Generate a new token if you don’t have one
+3. Generate a new key if you don’t have one

 Important API Notes: